arnodel/golua/quotas.md

 #### `(*Runtime).PushContext(RuntimeContextDef)`

 Creates a new context from the definition and makes it the active context.
+As described in the Lua section, the new context is not allowed to be less restrictive than the one it replaces.

 #### `(*Runtime).PopContext() RuntimeContext`